dgestep/big-code-bang/README.md

 ```
 ng serve
 ```

-* From within Intellij, start the REST service local server.
+* Start your local Tomcat server from within your Intellij or Eclipse IDE (as described earlier in this README).
 * Open a browser and navigate to ( http://localhost:4200 ) to login into the application.
 * From the login page, enter _me@gmail.com_ as the email address, _DietCoke1_ as the password, and click Login.
-* You are now logged in as Admin.
+* You are now logged in as the Admin user.
 Click the _Admin Admin_ menu choice and choose _User Profile_.
 * Change the first and last names to your name and change the email address to your email address.
 Click Save.
 * Click your name on the menu and choose _User Administration_.
 This screen allows you to search, add, and change user profiles.
 * Click your name on the menu and choose _Change Password_.
 This screen allows you to change your current password.
 * Click your name on the menu and choose _Logout_.
 You are logged out and taken back to the login page.
+You will need to login using your email address that you changed in the above instructions.

 **Congratulations!** You now have a working application that you can build upon.